Hyperproof/hypersync-sdk/doc/005-data-sources.md

 ### dataSource.json File

-Once you have created your app's `RestDataSource` component and updated the `createDataSource` method in your `HypersyncApp`, add dataSource.json file under the `/decl` directory.
-The `RestDataSource` base class will automatically load this configuration file when it is instantiated.
+Once you have created your app's `RestDataSourceBase` component and updated the `createDataSource` method in your `HypersyncApp`, add dataSource.json file under the `/json` directory.
+The `RestDataSourceBase` base class will automatically load this configuration file when it is instantiated.

 For more information on configuring the data sets in your data source using `dataSource.json`, see the [dataSource.json Format page](./052-data-source-json.md).